 Most attribution platforms, including Google Analytics, default to giving credit to the sale to the last-touch, the closing channel.

 How to Track Last-Touch Attribution in Google Analytics?

 Before you can track any type of conversions in Google Analytics, you have to have goals defined.
-You can refer here for more information on setting goals.
+(Learn how to set goals.)
 In our sweaters.com example, we’re using the purchase as a goal.
 But we could have set many goals - signing up for the newsletter could be a goal, viewing multiple sweaters could be another, and so on.
 Conversion channels for each goal can be tracked independently.

 Note that in the example videos we are using the Google demo account which is of a Google property.
 If you want to follow along and have the data look the same, sign up for the demo account here and in the date range in the reports select 1/1/2018 - 2/10/2018.

 To set up last-touch attribution in Google Analytics, follow these steps:

 - In Google Analytics, navigate to Conversions - Attribution - Model Comparison Tool.

 - In the conversion dropdown, select the goal that you’re interested in measuring, in this example we’ll look at Goal 1: Purchase Completed.
 Right below you’ll notice that Last Interaction (last touch) model is selected by default.

 - In this model, looking at the channel breakout below, we see that Direct accounts for over half of all conversions (1,660 conversions) with Referral accounting for roughly one third (973 conversions).